-First Anniversary Payment - Option Agreement - Subsequent to December 31, 2021, the Company issued 250,000 common shares at an average price of \$0.20, valued at \$50,000, to satisfy the terms laid out in Item 1 a) of the Option Agreement.
+Second Anniversary Payment - Option Agreement - Subsequent to December 31, 2022, the Company issued 500,000 common shares to satisfy the terms laid out in Item 1 c) of the Option Agreement.
 For full details of the Option Agreement, see Note 6.